psychemedia/island-storynotes/piedPiperNewtown/piper_hameln_baring_gould.md

 > Of all the pleasant sights they see,
 > Which the piper also promised me;
 > For he led us, he said, to a joyous land,
-> Joining the townn, and just at hand,
+> Joining the town, and just at hand,
 > Where waters gush'd, and fruit-trees grew,
 > And flowers put forth a fairer hue,
 > And every thing was strange and new;